mnmelo/lazy_import/README.rst

 times and/or footprints, since that cost is only paid if the module is actually used.

+For minimal impact to other code running in the same session ``lazy_import`` functionality is implemented without the use of import hooks.

 ``lazy_import`` is compatible with Python ≥ 2.7 or ≥ 3.4.

 Example: lazy module loading